pynapple-org/pynapple/doc/user_guide/13_phases_and_envelopes.md

 events
 ```

-We can then visualize to found events on top of the original signal as validation:
+We can then visualize the found events on top of the original signal as validation:
 ```{code-cell} ipython3
 :tags: [hide-input]
 plt.figure(figsize=(10, 3))